top of page

 Lakes

-Another favorite, Lago Saltamontes, is best described by guide David Burger: “Lago Saltamontes is quite simply awesome.
+The lake is best described by guide David Burger: “Is quite simply awesome.
 Any angler harboring a prejudice against stillwater fishing will change their point of view after this experience!
 Using the lodge’s pontoon boats we can cover most of the lake’s shoreline over the course of the day.
 From cliffs, logjams and weedbeds, this lake offers a lot of great structure.
 Large browns are often found hugging the shorelines in unbelievably shallow water.
 The fish enjoy dragonflies, damselflies, grasshoppers, beetles, caddis, mayflies and midges on their daily menu – basically, anything will work, as long as it is big and ugly!
-The lake area is incredibly scenic and guests seem to very much enjoy the one-hour ride through the native forest to get there.”
+The lake area is incredibly scenic, and guests seem to very much enjoy the thirty five minutes ride through the native forest to get there.”

 bottom of page